padmesh97/foodshala/README.md

 	# The web application has been designed with mobile first approach,the layout is responsive and looks cool on mobile screens.

 11.)
 A VERY THOROUGH ATTEMPT HAS BEEN TO COVER ALL DISCOVERABLE USE CASES AS PER MY KNOWLEDGE.
-GUIDANCE REGARDING ANY LEFTOVER CASE WILL BE HIGHLY APPRECIATED.
+REPORTING ANY LEFTOVER CASE WILL BE HIGHLY APPRECIATED.

 **************************  THANKYOU ! *******************************************